SAANN3/Message-Server/README.md

 # Run server
-If you want to start postgres container with installed scheme and then launch server, connected to docker db
+If you want to start postgres container with already installed scheme and then launch server, connected to docker db
 ```
 ./dockerRun.sh
 ```